SuperOfficeDocs/superoffice-docs/docs/en/automation/crmscript/netserver/ns-classes.md

 doc.SetPerson(person);
 ```

-The above code does only one request towards our API: `DocumentAgent.CreateDefaultDocumentEntity()`.
+This only sends one request to the application server, `DocumentAgent.CreateDefaultDocumentEntity()`.

+The call trace for the above code is as follows:

 ![Correct use of CreateDefaultDocumentEntity() in CRMScript][img2]

-> [!NOTE]
-> The execution-time of each request will fluctuate in the example.

-## Complete sample code
+## How to write optimized CRMScript code

-The following is a complete sample for creating a document entity by instantiating the agent for each child entity:
+The following is a bad example, and demonstrates how **not** to creates a document entity:

 ```crmscript!
 String personId = "1";